danmoop/BlockTrain/README.md

 # BlockTrain

-So I'm practicing with blockchain.
-I will use blocktrain in android app later.

 ```java
 Block myBlock1 = new Block("Some information"); // This block automatically added to train
 Train.getTrain(); // Returns List of Block objects